GetJobber/atlantis/docs/proposals/Grid/README.md

 # Component Name

-The `<Grid>` component will organize child elements into a Flexbox row.
+The `<Grid>` component will organize child elements into various grid layouts.

 ## Design Patterns